 Pilot testing is recommended for almost all technologies and can often be implemented as a portion of the full-scale design.
 It is important to gather data that allow evaluation of whether the technology will perform as expected and is capable of achieving the LNAPL remedial objectives.
-If the technology does not perform as expected, the technology and its selection process should be carefully reevaluated, including updating the LCSM and acknowledging the infeasibility of the technology to get it through pilot testing, one of the main reasons for pilot testing is to provide a final confirmation of the remedial approach before investing "full-scale" effort and capital.
+If the technology does not perform as expected, the technology and its selection process should be carefully reevaluated, including updating the LCSM and acknowledging the infeasibility of the technology as warranted.
+While much effort and capital may have been invested in a selected technology to get it through pilot testing, one of the main reasons for pilot testing is to provide a final confirmation of the remedial approach before investing "full-scale" effort and capital.
 Ideally, the equipment installed for the pilot test (e.g., monitoring wells, injection wells) can be used as part of the full-scale system.